pal05249/expense-tracker-laravel/README.md

 ## Steps to install

-# Clone the project
+- Clone the project
-# Use composer update and npm install to install packages
+- Use composer update and npm install to install packages
-# Copy .env.example to .env(create new file)
+- Copy .env.example to .env(create new file)
-# Create a mysql db and connect to app through env
+- Create a mysql db and connect to app through env
-# Run migrations ( php artisan migrate)
+- Run migrations ( php artisan migrate)
-# To use the app , Run the commands 'php artisan serve' and 'npm run watch' in two different terminals
+- To use the app , Run the commands 'php artisan serve' and 'npm run watch' in two different terminals

+## PHP and NODE VERSION
+- PHP VERSION 7.4.3
+- NODE JS VERSION 20.11